Parks & Rec – Event Permits and Applications

 A Public Safety Application helps the County plan and coordinate events that may affect traffic, safety, or emergency access—such as road races, large gatherings, or events with alcohol.
 Submitting the application ensures your event is reviewed for public safety and runs smoothly for everyone.

-Event Road Closures – Submit Maintenance of Traffic (MOT) Plan
+Event Road Closure Request – Maintenance of Traffic (MOT) Plan

-1. Approved St. Johns County Sheriff’s Office Public Safety Application
+1. A completed and approved St. Johns County Sheriff’s Office Public Safety Application (PDF)

 Complete this step first!

-2. St. Johns County Road Closures/Special Use Permit Application
+2. A completed St. Johns County Road Closures/Special Use Permit Application (PDF)

 1. Start with a map or sketch